xplosionmind/pise-notes.club/_notes/History of Economic Thought/Phisiocracy.md

 *Phisiocracy* comes from the Greek _φύσις_ + _κράτος_, meaning “power of nature”; then it comes with no surprise that a great attention is reserved to agriculture.
 The contribution of this school to the economical thought can be understood by placing it in relation with the historical context of its epoch.

-In the mid-XVIII century, France still suffered some problems such as inefficient taxation, obsolete production techniques, and feudal economic organization as a legacy of its previous bad government, and it tried to reach Britain, the true economic power of the time.
+In the mid-XVIII century, <u>France still suffered some problems</u> such as inefficient taxation, obsolete production techniques, and feudal economic organization as a legacy of its previous bad government, and it tried to reach Britain, the true economic power of the time.
 Phisiocrats’ purpose was to take France out of its financial crisis and bring it to the economical position the UK had.
 They focused on three main points:

 <br>